 This means you need to choose your retreat (or organization) for the spiritual journey with a lot of care.
 If you end up choosing the wrong retreat, you may never ever think of a spiritual vacation again.

 Best Spiritual Retreats

 Before we proceed any further let’s try and define how we see a spiritual retreat.

 “Any place which can help a traveler find inner peace can be called a spiritual retreat.”

-Please note that a lot of research went behind the given list of spiritual retreats.
+Please note that a lot of research was done to come up with this list of the best spiritual retreats in the World.
 If you don’t agree, please share your comments and we will be happy to accommodate.
 This list is in alphabetical order.

 Ananda – in the Himalayas

 What this Spiritual retreat offers: Ananda was the home of erstwhile Maharajah of Tehri-Garhwal.
 Located 3,000 feet above sea level, ‘Ananda – in the Himalayas’ provides an excellent view of the Ganges and the nearby religious places called Rishikesh and Haridwar.